Goodnight, Punpun Review: Inio Asano’s Dark and Haunting Coming-of-Age Story

 Year

 When one reads the first volume of Goodnight, Punpun by Inio Asano, they face the cute and funny-looking bird-like protagonist living through his elementary school years.
 He is surrounded by friends, has big dreams, and falls in love with the transfer student, Aiko.
-All seems well, up until the moment a tragedy strikes in his house.
+All seems well until the moment a tragedy strikes in his house.
 His mother’s hurt, his dad is not allowed near them anymore, and Punpun is forced to live with his uncle.
 From then on, things will only get worse, up until the point of no return.

 Goodnight, Punpun is a manga about hopelessness.
 Hiding behind the sweet aspect of the bird-looking family and the cute elementary children, there is a heavy, traumatic story about not being able to follow your dreams.